spiderweak/dgm-bot/README.md

-Add DGM to server and allow Send Message and Message History
+Add DGM to server and allow Send and Pin Message